-What is Firewise?
+What is a Firewise site?

-The MHC Park mission is to:
+The MHC mission is to:

-1. Protect the safety of our families
+1. Protect the safety of our families.

-2. Preserve the value of our homes
+2. Preserve the value of our homes.

-3. Help the entire community to do this
+3. Help the entire community to do this.

 For more information: